 Clay also is credited with taking "probably the first black jazz group" to Australia, in January 1928.
 Their tour ended in controversy when they were expelled from the country for allegedly hosting wild, interracial parties.
 Consequently, the Australian government barred all black musicians from entering the country, and the ban was not lifted until Louis Armstrong performed there in 1954.

 On his return to Los Angeles Clay organized the Dixie Serenaders.
 His band broke up around 1933, and he worked as a solo piano player.
 He enlisted in the United States Army in 1942 and served as a private through the duration of World War II as a bandleader.
 His enlistment records also listed three years of college for his previous education.
 Clay resumed his career playing piano in clubs in 1945.
 He worked in the post office and as a piano tuner for a time, but resumed playing in clubs in the 1950s.
-He died on April 13, 1973, in Los Angeles and was buried in Lincoln Memorial Park.
+He died on April 10, 1973, in Los Angeles and was buried in Lincoln Memorial Park.

 Albert McCarthy, Big Band Jazz (London: Barrie and Jenkins, 1974).
 John Chilton, Who's Who of Jazz: Storyville to Swing Street (London: Bloomsbury Book Shop, 1970; American ed., New York and Philadelphia: Chilton, 1972; 4th ed., New York: Da Capo Press, 1985).
 “William Roger Campbell ‘Sonny’ Clay,” Find A Grave Memorial (http://forums.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=122706922), accessed October 18, 2015.

 Image Use Disclaimer